sushilsridhar/cs-fundamentals/cn/TCP.md

 ```

 # Reliable and Connection Oriented
 the connection is established and the data is sent over the connection only after the establishment of the connection,
+establishes a virtual path before transmitting the data

 ![Screenshot 2023-01-03 at 4 53 29 AM](https://user-images.githubusercontent.com/16437905/210284566-67d68bb6-b694-459f-8260-668072a5cc17.png)
 ![Screenshot 2023-01-03 at 4 55 08 AM](https://user-images.githubusercontent.com/16437905/210284613-53b2a994-bbe0-4907-b6ac-c4b80fd677e5.png)